Photo by Julia Tham / www.foto-tham.de

 schwelle7 tried to examine connections, parallels and gateways between the world of Art and Sexuality.
 Part of this research was the conception, curating and hosting of the first Touch&Play Festival in May 2010, in collaboration with Daniel Hayes.

 In 2012 he initiated an event called EURIX – European Rigger & Model Exchange – which is dedicated to the development of Kinbaku (Japanese Rope Bondage) as an art form.
-Twice a year the event presents the most innovative of mostly european rope artists and gathers a large crowd of aficionados for practice, research and theoretical exchange.
+Twice a year the event presents the most innovative of mostly european rope artists and gathers a large crowd of aficionados for practice, research, performance and theoretical exchange.
+EURIX takes place at Holzmarkt, Berlin.

 Choreographies, performances and other creations 1987 to 2019